fluxcd/website/content/en/legacy/flux/guides/provide-own-ssh-key.md

+---
+type: docs
-# Providing your own SSH key
+title: Providing your own SSH key
+weight: 10
+---

 Flux connects to the repository using an SSH key it retrieves from a Kubernetes secret, if the configured (`--k8s-secret-name`) secret has